masteroy/algorithm/README.md

 # Algorithm

-A repo for algorithm practice
+A repo for algorithm practice.

 ## LeetCode